marcosmlr/CenterPivotMatopiba/README.rst

 Center Pivot MATOPIBA
 ========================

-This project contains application source code for the identification of candidates circles of center pivots systems in remote sensing images, using Hough Transform and Time Series of Vegetation Indices.
-Basically, the path has a main module (DetectingCenterPivot.py) to detected circles based on images of greenest pixels and submodules (ReSSIM and CenterPivot) to  serching specific targets how burned areas or center pivot irrigation areas in remote sensing images.
+This project contains application source code for the identification of circles of center pivots systems in remote sensing images, using Hough Transform and Time Series of Vegetation Indices.
+Basically, the repository has the main program (DetectingCenterPivot.py) to detected circles based on images of greenest pixels and auxiliaries programs (geoPoint.py, wtss.r and eda.py) to extract coordinates, time series of vegetation indices, and identification of center pivots according to vegetation behavior of these areas in MATOPIBA region.

 Release Notes
 -------------